Course Catalog 2024-2025

 IDP 232 Articulating Your Path (1 Credit)

 This course is for students who have completed IDP 132 or another Smith experience that allowed for reflection on curricular and experiential work, values and goals.
 Students begin to look outward.
 After reviewing and assessing important learning experiences, students conduct qualitative interviews to gain a multidimensional understanding of their discipline in the world.
 Students simultaneously create a "personal syllabus," a reflection on maintaining and pursuing curiosity.
 Finally, they make a narrative digital portfolio and gain experience with public voice through an op-ed, TED talk or other piece of media.
 S/U only.
-Prerequisites: IDP 132.
 Enrollment limited to 12.

 Fall, Spring, Variable